Kevin Call

-Kevin Bradley Call (born November 13, 1961 in Boulder, Colorado) is a former American football tackle who played ten seasons in the National Football League for the Indianapolis Colts.
-He played college football at Colorado State.
+Kevin Bradley Call (born November 13, 1961) is an American former professional football player who was a tackle who for 10 seasons with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Colorado State Rams.

 Call was a starter on the offensive line for all four of his seasons at Colorado State University.
 He was inducted into the Colorado State University Athletics Hall of Fame in 1999.